githubtraining/communicating-using-markdown/responses/es/09_success.md

-## Step 10: Merge lists and emphasis
+## Paso 10: Merge lists and emphasis

 Nice list, @{{ user.username }}!
 You can merge this pull request when you're ready.

-### :keyboard: Activity: Merge the Pull Request
+### :keyboard: Actividad: Merge the Pull Request

 {% if preferences.gitTool == 'cli' %}
 1. Check out to the `master` branch: